Command line interfaces

 context argument that implements therun

-method for running any command as we run them in the terminal.
-In this case we have simply implemented a task that returns the current Python interpreter but it works for all operating systems.
+method for running any command as we would run it in the terminal.
+In this case we have simply implemented a task that returns the current Python interpreter, but it works for all operating systems.
 Check that it works by running: -

 git add